-In your instructions, both written and verbal. you were somewhat particular to impress me with your desire that all the intercourse between the Russian and American commissioners should be liberal, frank, and courteous; and I am pleased to say, that from the meeting of Captain Pestchouroff and myself in your office till we parted, after our work was ended, all our communication and association with each other, personal and official, were of the friendliest character, and just such as I am sure you desired.
-I found the Governor Prince Maksontoff and Captain Koskul, both representing the Russian American Company, equally kind and courteous with Captain Pestchouroff.
+In your instructions, both written and verbal, you were somewhat particular to impress me with your desire that all the intercourse between the Russian and American commissioners should be liberal, frank and courteous; and I am pleased to say that from the meeting of Captain Pestchouroff and myself in your office till we parted, after our work was ended, all our communication and association with each other, personal and official, were of the friendliest character, and just such as I am sure you desired.

+I found the Governor, Prince Maksoutoff and Captain Koskul, both representing the Russian American Company, equally kind and courteous with Captain Pestchouroff.

-I saw very little of the new Territory, and regret I could not see more.
+I saw very little of the new territory, and I regret that I could not see more.
 I cannot, therefore, say much about it which you do not already know.
-The speech of Mr. Sumner, in the United States Senate, on the ratification of the treaty ceding the Territory of Alaska, is very accurate in all its details, so far as I was able to judge.
-Indeed, I thought its accuracy very remarkable in the descriptions it contained of the climate, the people, resources, &c., of the new Territory, as he assumed to know nothing personally about it.
+The speech of Mr. Summer in the United States Senate on the ratification of the treaty ceding the territory of Alaska is very accurate in all its details, so far as I am able to judge.
+Indeed, I thought its accuracy very remarkable in the description it contained of the climate, the people, resources, etc., of the new territory, as he assumed to know nothing personally about it.

-The people of Sitka seemed to be quict, orderly, and law-abiding; of the Russians proper there were about 500 on the island.
+The people of Sitka seemed to be quiet, orderly and lawabiding; of the Russian proper there were about 500 on the island.
 If kindly treated by our people, most of them will remain as citizens of the United States.
-Many of them had already made their election to remain under the stipulations of the treaty by which the Territory was ceded to our government.
-Generally they were satisfied with the transfer of the Territory, as were also most of the Indians.
-The latter received from Americans since the transfer exorbitant prices for fish and game and whatever they had to sell, and 'were generally pleased with the change.
-A Kollosian chief, however, angrily remarked that, "True, we allowed the Russians to possess the island, but we did not intend to give it to any and every fellow that came along."
+Many of them have already made their election to remain under the stipulations of the treaty by which the territory was ceded to our government.
+Generally they were satisfied with the transfer of the territory, as were also most of the Indians.
+The latter received from the Americans since the transfer exorbitant prices for fish and game and whatever they had to sell, and were generally pleased with the change.
+A Kollosian chief, however, angrily remarked, "True, we allowed the Russians to possess the island, but we did not intend to any and every fellow that may come along."

 At New Archangel the climate is not cold, but it rains a great deal.
-Mr. Sumner was right when he said the climate was about the same as that of Washing city in temperature.
+Mr. Sumner was right when he said the climate was about the same as that of Washington City in temperature.

 The valley of New Archangel is almost surrounded by high mountains, is very low and marshy, and does not afford a fair test of the adaptation of the territory to agricultural purposes.
-But I noticed vegetables growing in the gardens there, such as cabbages, turnips, potatoes, beets, &c., and that the beds or hills upon which they grew were considerably elevated to avoid the moisture caused by the constant rains.
+But I noticed vegetables growing in the gardens there, such as cabbages, turnips, potatoes, beets, etc., and that the beds or hills upon which they grew were considerably elevated to avoid the moisture caused by the constant rains.
 The potatoes were small, but both they and the beets were of the finest flavor.
-I was told that the climate of Kodiac, and of the Aleutian islands generally, as well as of the main land, was colder and dryer than that of Sitka, and that vegetation of various kinds could be grown there.
+I was told that the climate of Kodiak and of the Aleutian Islands generally. as well as of the main land, was colder and dryer than that of Sitka, and that vegetation of various kinds could be grown there.